porphyrin/flexible-jekyll/_posts/2019-08-03-virtual-environments.markdown

 ## 6. Getting started with venv
 Alright, now that we've gotten through the primers, the real fun begins!
-Open a terminal, and follow the steps below to create your virtual environment in `venv` (note that these are written assuming macOS):
+Open a terminal, and follow the steps below to create your virtual environment in `venv` (note that the steps below assume macOS):

 1. Create a new project, or `cd` into the root of an existing project that you'd like to create a virtual environment for.
 2. Create a new virtual environment: `python3 -m venv venv`.
-Note that: (1) `venv` is included in python3 by default so there is no need to pip install anything, and (2) that last venv is just the name of the virtual environment (we can name it anything we like, such as `python3 -m venv chai_tea`; the name "venv" just keeps things clear).
+Note that: (1) `venv` is included in python3 by default so there is no need to pip install anything, and (2) that second "venv" is just the name of the virtual environment (we can name it anything we like, such as `python3 -m venv chai_tea`; the name "venv" just keeps things clear).
 3. Open up your project in your IDE; you should see a new directory in your project called `venv` (or whatever you named your new virtual environment).
 Nice work!